No username? Register Now

 Review: "Welcome to the Day of the Dead!"

-Total Overdose could be the alternate title for GTA: Mexico as the game's look and feel seem lifted wholesale from the great king of the gangster game.
+An alternate title for Total Overdose could be GTA: Mexico as the game's look and feel seem lifted wholesale from the great king of the gangster games.
 But there's more going on here than meets the eye.
 Total Overdose is the game someone would make if they couldn't obtain the rights to make a game out of the films of Robert Rodriguez and Quentin Tarantino.
 Which is ironic considering that SCi, Eidos Interactive's parent company, has had a game based on Reservoir Dogs in the pipeline for years.
 While it feels way too much like GTA, the whole game gives off a more action-packed vibe than GTA could ever dream of.
 And that all comes down to the use of an old dog known as the Shoot Dodge.

 John Woo made the double-barreled hero, flying through the air in slow motion, hitting every target in his sights an action movie archetype almost overnight.
 Total Overdose's Shoot Dodge brings that mechanic into the video game world in a big way.
 Holding the L1 button during a firefight makes our hero, Ramiro Cruz, fly through the air pumping lead into anything that moves with the help of a very easy to use targeting circle.
 During a Shoot Dodge "Ram" can jump directly into enemy fire and twist around the bullets Matrix-style and use a wide variety of weapons in his quest to take down a Mexican drug kingpin.
 Best of all, the Shoot Dodge is powered by an Adrenaline Meter that refills very quickly so Ram is never without a new fix.